L8 CMMR

-"L8 CMMR" (pronounced latecomer), is a song by British recording artist Lily Allen from her third studio album, Sheezus (2014).
+"L8 CMMR" (pronounced "latecomer") is a song by English singer Lily Allen from her third studio album, Sheezus (2014).
 It premiered online on 6 February 2014, the same day as the release of her previous single "Air Balloon" music video.

 Composition

 This track follows the style of her previous single, "Air Balloon", and is a bubblegum pop and electropop song.
 The song also features heavy amounts of autotune, as well as chipper synths.
-Described as a 'no brainer (song)' by Allen herself, the song describes her love to a man, whom nobody can ever steal away from her.
+Described as a "no brainer (song)" by Allen herself, the song describes her love to a man, whom nobody can ever steal away from her.

 Release

 The song was included in Girls Volume 2: All Adventurous Women Do, the soundtrack of the second series of the HBO series Girls.

 Lyric video

 On 17 February 2014, an official lyric video of the song was released on her official YouTube channel.
 The lyric video features a retrogaming-inspired video.
 The video shows Allen as a character of a 1980s video game, who needs to fight and overcome obstacles, like racing, in order to win prizes like engagement rings.
 The video received critical acclaim and was a fan favorite as the video was fun and different from mainstream videos.